Published On: Jan 14 2013 05:48:11 PM CSTUpdated On: Jan 15 2015 01:00:00 AM CST

 1896: Mathew Brady, one of the most celebrated 19th century American photographers, dies in the charity ward of Presbyterian Hospital in New York City from complications following a streetcar accident.
 He was either 73 or 74 at the time of his death.
 Brady, best known for his portraits of celebrities and his documentation of the American Civil War, is often credited with being the father of photojournalism.

-1892: The rules for the new game invented by James Naismith (pictured) that would become known as basketball are published for the first time in The Triangle, the Springfield (Mass.)
-College newspaper.
+1892: The rules for the new game invented by James Naismith (pictured) that would become known as basketball are published for the first time in The Triangle, the Springfield (Massachusetts) College newspaper.
 The original rules involved attaching a peach baskets to a suspended board.

 1889: The Coca-Cola Company, then known as the Pemberton Medicine Company, is originally incorporated in Atlanta, Georgia.